Pars41/Pars41/README.md

 - 🔭 I’m currently working on REACT
-- 🌱 I’m currently learning JS Statements
+- 🌱 I’m currently learning REDUX

 <!--
 **Pars41/Pars41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.